The New Zealand Institute

 No person shall be admitted as a Member, unless such person has been proposed in writing by a Fellow of the Institute and recommended in writing by two other Fellows one of whom must certify to a personal knowledge of the candidate and his or her qualifications.
 Each proposal must be delivered to the Secretary of the Institute who shall submit it to the Council.

 2.11.1 No person shall be admitted as a Fellow or Student Member unless the Council is satisfied that the person is resident in New Zealand.

 2.12 Admission - Notification of

-Every person duly elected a Fellow, an Honorary Member, a Student Member, a Non-resident Member, an Associate Member or a Retired Fellow, shall be informed thereof by letter without delay.
+Every person duly elected a Fellow, an Honorary Member, a Student Member, a Non-resident Member, an Associate Member or a Retired Fellow, shall be informed thereof without delay.

 2.13 Rules - Members Agreement to Comply

 Every person so elected must engage in writing to abide by the Rules of the Institute.

 With the exception of Honorary Members, every person so elected shall pay an entrance fee and subject to Rule 3.3 the annual subscription for the current year within four months after the date of notification of his or her election, otherwise his or her election will become void, unless the Council in its sole discretion extends the time.